JanisE/who_is_who_in_socionics/README.md

 # Who Is Who in Socionics

-Adds socionics type in parenthesis after a person's name.
+Given a list of people names and their socionics types, adds the corresponding type in parenthesis after each occurence of a person's name on a page.

 Who is of which socionics type – you're filling in the extension's settings yourself, of course.